Why I Am a Counselor and Who I Like Working With

-I have lived in Longmont, Colorado, with my lovely wife Kate for the last 18 years.
-I love spending time hiking in the great outdoors.
+I have lived in Longmont, Colorado, with my beloved wife Kate for the last 18 years.
+I enjoy spending time hiking in the great outdoors.
 Besides my counseling practice, I speak and conduct workshops for churches and other groups on the topics of personal and spiritual growth.

 Schooling and Training

 Masters of Applied Psychology, University of Santa Monica, Santa Monica, CA

 Extensive Studies, Austin Presbyterian Theological Seminary, Austin, TX